Scientific Thinking and Integrative Reasoning Skills (STIRS)

 STIRS Scholars—named and rewarded for excellence in this important curricular arena—will provide additional leadership to an emerging community of practice (more information forthcoming in 2013).

-Check out the Fall 2012 issue of Peer Review, which features an introduction to the STIRS project by AAC&U President Carol Gear Schneider as well as a background article written by Richard K. Riegelman, professor and founding dean, School of Public Health and Health Services at The George Washington University and Kevin Hovland, senior director for global learning and curricular change at AAC&U.
+Check out the Fall 2012 issue of Peer Review, which features an introduction to the STIRS project by AAC&U President Carol Geary Schneider as well as a background article written by Richard K. Riegelman, professor and founding dean, School of Public Health and Health Services at The George Washington University and Kevin Hovland, senior director, academic affairs, at NAFSA.

 Complete the STIRS Project Survey to get involved and to help AAC&U shape the project to best meet your needs.